Corrugated stainless steel tubing: Installation

 Buildings with CSST should be inspected by experts (licensed plumbers and electricians) to verify proper bonding and installation.
 The CSST experts should be qualified to assure compliance with the requirements of the manufacturer and local codes.
 Be aware that most home inspections are not done by licensed plumbers and electricians.
 Building owners are advised to assure that their CSST system complies with their insurance company's requirements.

 To reduce the possibility of CSST lightning damage: (1) Yellow-jacketed CSST should be bonded (connected to the electrical service panel's ground bus) at its entrance into a building.
 Many local codes require this.
 (2) All CSST should be installed away from metal objects such as metal duct work, metal pipes, electrical wiring, metal beams, or metal conduit.

 CSST should not make contact with sharp objects or edges to reduce the possibility of leaks caused by piercing.
-For example, it should not be installed where things such as picture hanger nails or drywall screws might pierce it.
+For example, it should not be installed where things such as cabinet screws, picture hanger nails, or drywall screws might pierce it.